paperwork/paperwork/README.md

 ## Upgrading

 Upgrading to the latest GIT version of Paperwork is fairly easy.
-Update your local repository running `git pull`, then `cd` into the `frontend/` directory and run `php artisan migrate`.
+Update your local repository running `git pull`, then `cd` into the `frontend/` directory, run `composer dump-autoload` to update the autoloader and `php artisan migrate`.
 In most cases this should work.
 If you're experiencing issues, you might need to clear the database completely and re-run the initial installation.

 ## API documentation